Changelog

 Changes since v5.1.0.

-This release adds current DeepSeek V4 support through refreshed
+This release adds current DeepSeek V4 support through refreshed provider

-provider metadata, including deepseek-v4-flash and
+metadata, including deepseek-v4-flash and deepseek-v4-pro, while fixing

-use the active per-call stream correctly.
+interruption use the active per-call stream correctly.

 Change